edisoncastro01/nr-terraform-dashboards/README.md

 [How to install terraform CLI](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-After modifiying the config files with your own configurations you can run the following commands to create the dashboar in your New Relic account:
+After modifiying the config files with your own configuration you can run the following commands to create the dashboar in your New Relic account:

 **First this command ro create and visualize a plan:**